Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My hostas are extremely huge.
 Every spring I attempt to keep the slugs, etc. from getting to them, but have not had any luck.
 I have tried the beer route, (the dogs loved it), the eggshells, the sharp edges route, and pesticides.
 I have tried everything.
 I was wondering if the slugs possibly are climbing on to the leaves that hang down to the ground.
 If that's the case then are there any other solutions for that?

 Go to a home and garden center and buy the slug bait.
 It comes in a bag and works wonders.
 I use it once maybe twice in a season and I have a large garden with many beds.
-It takes care of them in the flower beds and the vegetable beds.
-Safe to use in both places and I hate chemicals!

 A very safe way and inexpensive is to buy the cheapest beer and pour into an empty tuna or cat food can, set next to your Hostas and let those slugs and snails drink to their hearts content!
 They will die happy and all you do is throw the can in the trash when it is full.